pauldotyu/azure-nfsblob-terraform/README.md

 > Note: this configuration is included in the Terraform configuration files

-- Create a new subnet
+- Create a new private subnet
-- Create a private endpoint for the storage account and attach it to the new subnet
+- Create a private endpoint for the storage account and link it to the new private subnet
 - Creation of a private endpoint in the Azure Portal will also create a Azure Private DNS zone, make sure this zone is linked to your virtual network
-- Set the `disable-private-endpoint-network-policies` flag to false using the following command (NOTE: this is already configured for the `private` subnet in the Terraform):
+- Set the `disable-private-endpoint-network-policies` flag to false using the following command (NOTE: this is already configured for the `private` subnet in the Terraform configuration file):
     ```sh
     # this makes the NSGs work
     az network vnet subnet update --disable-private-endpoint-network-policies false --name private --resource-group rg-nfsblob --vnet-name vn-nfsblob
     ```
-- Create a new network security group and associate it with the new subnet
+- Create a new network security group and associate it with the new private subnet
 - Add rules as needed:
     - Allow traffic from your "approved sources" (network range, list of IPs, single IP)
-    - Deny all other traffic
+    - Deny all other traffic to the new private subnet IP range

 ## Validation steps

-- SSH into external VM # 2
+### Test from VM # 2 - Fail
-- SSH into internal VM # 1
+- SSH into VM # 2
-- In internal VM # 1, perform nslookup on storage account's FQDN
+- In VM # 2, perform nslookup on storage account's FQDN
     - **Expected Result:** Resolves to private IP in private subnet
 - Install nfs-common and attempt to mount the blob container
-    - **Expected Result:** Timeout since this internal VM # 1's IP has not been whitelisted at NSG
+    - **Expected Result:** Timeout since this VM # 2's IP has not been whitelisted at NSG
+- Exit VM # 2

+## Test from VM # 1 - Pass
-- Exit internal VM # 1
+- SSH into VM # 1
-- In external VM # 2, perform nslookup on storage account's FQDN
+- In VM # 1, perform nslookup on storage account's FQDN
     - **Expected Result:** Resolves to private IP in private subnet
 - Install nfs-common and attempt to mount the blob container
-    - **Expected Result:** Timeout since this external VM # 2's IP has not been whitelisted at NSG
+    - **Expected Result:** Can successfully mount the container since VM # 1's IP has been whitelisted at NSG
-- Exit external VM # 2
-- SSH into external VM # 1
+- Exit VM # 1

-- In external VM # 1, perform nslookup on storage account's FQDN
-    - **Expected Result:** Resolves to private IP in private subnet
-- Install nfs-common and attempt to mount the blob container
+## Add VM # 2 to NSG allow rule
+- Add VM # 2 private IP address to NSG rule to allow connectivity
+- Re-validate access
-    - **Expected Result:** Can successfully mount the container since external VM # 1's IP has been whitelisted at NSG
+    - **Expected Result:** Can now successfully mount and read from drive